arcus/Arcus_Labs_Orientation/arcus_orientation.md

 #### When you Might Need to Enable Internet in R

 Most workflows in R won't require you to enable internet connectivity at any point.
-If you find you need to install or update an R package while you're working, you can use the Install form on your lab's dashboard to do that while staying in internet disabled mode.
+If you find you need to install or update an R package while you're working, you can use the Install Tool on your lab's dashboard to do that while staying in internet disabled mode.
 Keeping your lab's internet connection disabled while you work is the best way to protect your data and ensure you're not accidentally disclosing protected information to outsiders.

 <div class = "warning">